scds/intro-twine/lessons/lesson3.md

 For example, when you start playing a new game, it might ask you for your name or username.
 You're given the opportunity to input your name, and then the game can use that name in the game.

 What's actually happening is that your name is saved to a variable called "name".
 Whenever the game wants to use that name, they can refer to the "name" variable and substitute that information.
-If you're confused, that's ok!
-Hopefully the example provided in this section will clear things up.
+If you're confused, that's okay!
+Hopefully, the example provided in this section will clear things up.

-In Twine, we use the `set` command to create a variable, replacing `VARIABLENAME` to the variable name and `VALUE` to the value you wish to choose.
+In Twine, we use the `set` command to create a variable, replacing `VARIABLENAME` with the variable name and `VALUE` with the value you wish to choose.

 ```md
 (set $VARIABLENAME to VALUE)